-In accordance with the law of war, U.S. military regulations also establish a clear and meaningful distinction between combatants on the one hand and civilians on the other-a distinction that does not support the court of appeals' conclusion that the two are functionally equivalent.
+In accordance with the law of war, U.S. military regulations also establish a clear and meaningful distinction between combatants on the one hand and civilians on the other - a distinction that does not support the conclusion reached by the D.C.
+Circuit and the vacated panel majority that the two are functionally equivalent.
 Army regulations implementing law-of-war principles expressly recognize that "[c]ontractors and their employees are not combatants, but civilians" and specifically prohibit contractors from engaging in any activity that would "jeopardize" their status as civilians.
 U.S. Dep't of the Army, Field Manual 3-100.21 (100-21): Contractors on the Battlefield, ¶ 1-21 (Jan.
 2003) ("Field Manual on Contractors").

-For example, the Department of Defense has recognized that contingency contractors are "civilians accompanying the force" who are barred from "inherently governmental" functions and duties.
-U.S. Dep't of Defense, Instruction 3020.41: Contractor Personnel Authorized to Accompany the U.S. Armed Forces, $\P\P$ 6.1.1, 6.1.5 (Oct.
+For example, the Department of Defense has recognized that contingency contractors are "civilians accompanying the force" who are barred from

+"inherently governmental" functions and duties.
+U.S. Dep't of Defense, Instruction 3020.41: Contractor Personnel Authorized to Accompany the U.S. Armed Forces, ¶¶ 6.1.1, 6.1.5 (Oct.
 3, 2005).
-The Department of Defense has also expressly stated that in relying upon contractors, "the Government is not contracting out combat functions."
-Defense Federal Acquisition Regulation Supplement: Contractor Personnel Authorized to Accompany U.S. Armed Forces, 73 Fed.
+The Department of Defense has even explicitly stated that in relying upon contractors, "the Government is not contracting out combat functions."
+Defense Federal Acquisition Regulation Supplement; Contractor Personnel Authorized to Accompany U.S. Armed Forces, 73 Fed.
 Reg.
 16,764-65 (Mar.
-31, 2008) (to be codified at 48 C.F.R. pt.
-212, 225, and 252).7
+31, 2008 (to be codified at 48 C.F.R. pt.
+212, 225, and 252).